UPV-EHU-Bilbao/ninis-mastodonFX/README.md

 - [x] Implements hibernate
 - [x] Implements change of language
 - [x] Use case of profile, where there are follwoing, followers and my toot
-- [x] Improve post my toot, now you can post image and text with spoiler mesage
+- [x] Improve post my toot, now you can post image and text with spoiler message
-- [ ]
+- [x] Improve design of:
+      * Show toots
+      * Show followers
+      * Show Followings